Don’t Let Your Consulting Business Fail at the Start

 • Don’t neglect Instagram.
 While Facebook and Twitter are popular social media platforms for most companies, Instagram is often ignored.
 But, with more than 300 million users, it is a veritable economic powerhouse.

-Why Consulting Startups are Riskier Than Others
+Why Management Consulting Startups are Riskier Than Others

 Consulting firms are more vulnerable than most other enterprises to shakiness in their foundations.